David Attenborough: Genera and species named after Attenborough

 In 1993, after discovering that the Mesozoic reptile Plesiosaurus conybeari did not belong to the genus Plesiosaurus, the palaeontologist Robert Bakker renamed the species Attenborosaurus conybeari.
 A fossilised armoured fish discovered in Western Australia in 2008 was named Materpiscis attenboroughi, after Attenborough had filmed at the site and highlighted its scientific importance in Life on Earth.
 The Materpiscis fossil is believed to be the earliest organism capable of internal fertilisation.

-In 2015 a species of tree from Gabon (in the Annonaceae family) Sirdavidia Couvreur & Sauquet was named with his title.
+In 2015, a species of tree from Gabon (in the Annonaceae family) Sirdavidia Couvreur & Sauquet was named with his title.

-A miniature marsupial lion, Microleo attenboroughi, was named in his honour in 2016.
+A fossil marsupial lion, Microleo attenboroughi, was named in his honour in 2016.
 The fossil grasshopper Electrotettix attenboroughi was named after Attenborough.
 In March 2017 a 430-million-year-old small crustacean was named after him.
 Called Cascolus ravitis, the first word is a Latin translation of the root meaning of "Attenborough" and the second is based on a description of him in Latin.
-In July 2017 the Caribbean bat Myotis attenboroughi was named after him.
+In July 2017, the Caribbean bat Myotis attenboroughi was named after him.
 A new species of fan-throated lizard from coastal Kerala in southern India was named Sitana attenboroughii in his honour when it was described in 2018.

-In 2018 a new species of phytoplankton, Syracosphaera azureaplaneta, was named to honour The Blue Planet, the television documentary presented by Attenborough, and to recognise his contribution to promoting understanding of the oceanic environment.
+In 2018, a new species of phytoplankton, Syracosphaera azureaplaneta, was named to honour The Blue Planet, the television documentary presented by Attenborough, and to recognise his contribution to promoting understanding of the oceanic environment.
 The same year, Attenborough was also commemorated in the name of the scarab beetle Sylvicanthon attenboroughi.

-In 2020 Nothobranchius attenboroughi, a brightly coloured seasonal fish species, was described in his honour.
+In 2020, Nothobranchius attenboroughi, a brightly coloured seasonal fish species, was described in his honour.
 It is endemic to Tanzania and it is known from ephemeral pools and marshes associated with the Grumeti River and other small systems draining into Lake Victoria at the east side of the lake, largely within the Serengeti-Mara ecosystem.
 The small seasonal fish inhabit ephemeral habitats in freshwater wetlands and have extreme life-history adaptations, having an annual life cycle, a key adaptation to reproduce in the seasonally arid savannah biome and allowing the eggs to survive the periodic drying up of the seasonal natural habitats.

-In 2021 an extinct species of horseshoe crab was named Attenborolimulus superspinosus.
-In July 2022 a fossil of a 560-million-year-old creature named Auroralumina attenboroughii, which researchers believe to be the first animal predator, was named after Attenborough.
+In 2021, an extinct species of horseshoe crab was named Attenborolimulus superspinosus.
+In July 2022, a fossil of a 560-million-year-old creature named Auroralumina attenboroughii, which researchers believe to be the first animal predator, was named after Attenborough.
+In 2026, a parasitic wasp, Attenboroughnculus tau, was named after him to celebrate his 100th birthday.